On this page

-This guide is organized using the Career Development Model used by SFU's Career Centre.
+This guide is organized around the Career Development Model used by SFU's Career Centre.
 It moves from resources used to explore aptitudes and plan career paths at the personal level to resources used to explore the nature and future of particular jobs and occupational fields, and then to the resources targeted toward getting a specific job.

-Note that this guide focuses on the job-hunting resources available here at the SFU Library.
+Note that the primary focus of this guide is on the job-hunting resources available here at the SFU Library.
 For other resources at SFU, in Vancouver, and on the web, check out the "Other sources of information" section below.